datacarpentry/r-raster-vector-geospatial/_episodes/10-vector-csv-to-shapefile-in-r.md

 ~~~
 {: .output}

-Also note that `plot_locations_HARV` is a `data.frame` that contains 21
-locations (rows) and 15 variables (attributes).
+Also note that `plot_locations_HARV` is a `data.frame` that contains 21 locations (rows) and 15 variables (attributes).

-Next, let's identify explore  `data.frame` to determine whether it contains
-columns with coordinate values.
-If we are lucky, our `.csv` will contain columns
+Next, let's explore the `data.frame` to determine whether it contains columns with coordinate values.
+If we are lucky, our `.csv` will contain columns labeled:
-labeled:

  * "X" and "Y" OR
-d* Latitude and Longitude OR
+ * Latitude and Longitude OR
  * easting and northing (UTM coordinates)

-Let's check out the column `names` of our file.
+Let's check out the column `names` of our `data.frame`.

 ~~~